ryankert01/discord-blog-newsletter/README.md

 ## Prerequisite

-You have to first setup [this project](https://github.com/ryankert01/rss-friend), to use the api we setup in this project.
+You have to first setup [this project](https://github.com/ryankert01/rss-friend), to use the api we setup in it.

 ## How to use that: